The Venus Throw: Plot summary

-Upon returning home, he finds himself restless due to the poisoning attempt and decides to inspect his Pyxis of Gorgon’s hair.
+Upon returning home, he finds himself restless due to the poisoning attempt and decides to inspect his Pyxis of Gorgon's hair.
 Leaving his wife with Diana, he discovers that his lockbox has been broken into.
 To his dismay, he finds a scuffed earring in place of the missing powder.
-Recognizing it as one of Bethesda’s, he rushes into Diana’s room and accuses her of deceit.
+Recognizing it as one of Bethesda's, he rushes into Diana's room and accuses her of deceit.
 Bethesda coolly admits to it, sending her husband storming out to confront Clodia.
 Reaching her house, Gordianus accuses Clodia of colluding with his wife to fake the poisoning attempt.
-Despite her denial, Gordianus refuses to testify and finds himself in Catullus’ company for the night.
+Despite her denial, Gordianus refuses to testify and finds himself in Catullus' company for the night.

-The next day, the trial begins with Caelius’ defense.
+The next day, the trial begins with Caelius' defense.
 While standing at the back, Gordianus spots Eco who implores his father to come home with him to speak with the slave, Zotica.
-She reveals that Dio regularly abused her at Titus Coponius’ by tying her to a hook and sexually assaulting her.
+She reveals that Dio regularly abused her at Titus Coponius' by tying her to a hook and sexually assaulting her.
 On the night of his death, Zotica states that Dio died before anyone stabbed him.
-Recognizing the effects of Gorgon’s hair from her description, Gordianus rushes back to the trial.
+Recognizing the effects of Gorgon's hair from her description, Gordianus rushes back to the trial.

-He arrives in time to hear Cicero’s defamation of Clodia as part of his defense.
-Thanks to his oration, famously known as Pro Caelio, his former protégés is acquitted.
-Disturbed by Zotica’s account and the outcome of the trial, Gordianus wanders around the city before finding himself at the tavern Catullus took him to.
-There, Gordianus runs into Caelius who is surprisingly with Catullus.
+He arrives in time to hear Cicero's defamation of Clodia as part of his defense.
+Thanks to his oration, famously known as Pro Caelio, his former protégé is acquitted.
+Disturbed by Zotica's account and the outcome of the trial, Gordianus wanders around the city before finding himself at the tavern Catullus took him to.
+There, Gordianus runs into Caelius, who is, surprisingly, with Catullus.
 Demanding the truth from Caelius, the newly acquitted man admits to stabbing Dio to erase his debt to Pompey and attempt to poison Clodia.
-Upon hearing about the poisoning, Catullus attacks him, leading to Caelius’ bodyguards throwing him and Gordianus out.
+Upon hearing about the poisoning, Catullus attacks him, leading to Caelius' bodyguards throwing him and Gordianus out.

-After spending the night at Eco's house, Gordianus still finds himself unable to face his wife, so he decides to visit Clodia only to discover that she has fled the city.
-Trudging back to Eco’s he is surprised to see his second son, Meto, there.
-Hearing their uncle, Eco’s twins, Titiana and Titus, fly into the room.
+After spending the night at Eco's house, Gordianus still finds himself unable to face his wife, so he decides to visit Clodia, only to discover that she has fled the city.
+Trudging back to Eco's, he is surprised to see his second son, Meto, there.
+Hearing their uncle, Eco's twins, Titiana and Titus, fly into the room.
 Upon seeing Titiana, Gordianus questions his granddaughter about a piece of jewelry pinned to her tunic.
 Recognizing it as the twin of the one from his lockbox, Gordianus realizes that he has finally solved the mystery.

 At that moment, his wife appears and the two leave the others for their long awaited discussion.
 Gordianus apologizes for his lack of faith in her and states that he now understands her.
 He reveals that he knows of her past with Dio and knows that she did not poison him despite her insistence that she did.